 Bentham Paulos is the principal of PaulosAnalysis, providing consulting on energy policy, advocacy, communications, and research.
 Paulos is an analyst, strategist, writer, and advocate for clean energy.
 PaulosAnalysis clients have included government agencies, non-profits, foundations, research and consulting firms, trade associations, and media.

-Paulos is on the board of the Clean Energy States Alliance and an Affiliate in the Electricity Markets & Policy Group at Lawrence Berkeley National Lab.
+Paulos is on the board of the Clean Energy States Alliance, serves as a commissioner on the Berkeley Energy Commission, and works as an Affiliate in the Electricity Markets & Policy Group at Lawrence Berkeley National Lab.
 He conceived, launched, and directs the Power Markets Project, studying reforms to electricity markets in the US and Germany.
 He did the same for America’s Power Plan, a policy roadmap to a clean energy future funded by the Energy Foundation.
-He is a correspondent for POWER, Greentech Media, Impactivate, and the Energy Transition blog.
+He is an occasional correspondent for POWER, Greentech Media, Impactivate, and the Energy Transition blog.

 Paulos was on the staff of the Energy Foundation from 2000 to 2013, directing the renewable energy work for the whole time, utility efficiency work for five years, and creating and managing the first US grants program on advanced biofuels for three years.